 Aloo gobi masala is traditionally served with basmati rice or naan bread on the side to soak up all the delicious flavors.
 These sides can help balance out the intense spice and creaminess of the curry while also providing a satisfying carb component.

-If you're feeling adventurous, add some crispy fried onions or garnish with fresh cilantro leaves for an extra pop of flavor and color.
+If you're feeling adventurous, add some crispy fried onions or garnish with fresh cilantro leaves for extra flavor and color.
+You can also add other tasty Indian dishes like lamb and spinach curry.

 Leftovers can be stored in the refrigerator for up to five days.
 To store, place it in an airtight container or wrap it tightly in plastic wrap.
 This will help keep the flavors and moisture intact and prevent spoilage.